vollyimnetz/crop-thumbnails/readme.txt

 * Italian (it) - thanks to akteon18

 = I want to contribute code. =
-Fantastic, i published the code on github: https://github.com/vollyimnetz/crop-thumbnails.
+Fantastic, i published the code on [github](https://github.com/vollyimnetz/crop-thumbnails).
 But be warned, i am carefully evaluate new features.

 If you fork and planning to publish the forked plugin, please contact me.